uniVocity/univocity-output-tester/README.md

 Each test method produces some sort of output.
 The actual implementation in  **[Tutorial003SchemaMapping](https://github.com/uniVocity/univocity-examples/blob/master/src/test/java/com/univocity/examples/Tutorial003SchemaMapping.java)** writes the output of our tests to a `StringWriter` instead of a file.

 When a method such as `printAndValidate` is invoked from within your test case, a file with the expected result will be read and its contents compared to the actual output of your test case.
-Under the `src/test/resources` directory of our examples, you will find the [examples/expectedOutputs directory](https://github.com/uniVocity/univocity-examples/tree/master/src/test/resources/examples/expectedOutputs/).
+Under the `src/test/resources` directory of our examples, you will find the [examples/expectedOutputs](https://github.com/uniVocity/univocity-examples/tree/master/src/test/resources/examples/expectedOutputs/) directory.

-In the `expectedOutputs` directory, you will find the [Tutorial003SchemaMapping subdirectory](https://github.com/uniVocity/univocity-examples/tree/master/src/test/resources/examples/expectedOutputs/Tutorial003SchemaMapping), whose name matches exactly the name of the test class.
+In the `expectedOutputs` directory, you will find the [Tutorial003SchemaMapping](https://github.com/uniVocity/univocity-examples/tree/master/src/test/resources/examples/expectedOutputs/Tutorial003SchemaMapping) subdirectory, whose name matches exactly the name of the test class.

-Inside this test class, you will find the following output files, that match the test method names.
-Each file contains the expected output each corresponding method:
+Inside this directory, you will find the following output files, whose names match the names of the test methods.
+Each file contains the corresponding expected output.
+In this case, there are 3 files:

  * [example001SchemaMapping](https://github.com/uniVocity/univocity-examples/blob/master/src/test/resources/examples/expectedOutputs/Tutorial003SchemaMapping/example001SchemaMapping)
  * [example002UpdateAgainstDataset](https://github.com/uniVocity/univocity-examples/blob/master/src/test/resources/examples/expectedOutputs/Tutorial003SchemaMapping/example002UpdateAgainstDataset)
  * [example003UpdatePrevention](https://github.com/uniVocity/univocity-examples/blob/master/src/test/resources/examples/expectedOutputs/Tutorial003SchemaMapping/example003UpdatePrevention)

+They simply contain what the matching test method would produce normally, if it were to write to a temporary file, or to a String, or whatever.
 This is the sample output of [example002UpdateAgainstDataset](https://github.com/uniVocity/univocity-examples/blob/master/src/test/resources/examples/expectedOutputs/Tutorial003SchemaMapping/example002UpdateAgainstDataset) (which is in fixed-width format for easier visualization):

 ```